Body Cameras on Law Enforcement in South Florida: The Good and The Bad & The Data on which Police Wear Them

 Why Body Cameras Are Good For Criminal Defense Attorneys

 When police activate their body cameras, they ensure all events that transpire between themselves and a member of the public are recorded.
-This holds police officers accountable for their actions, as they cannot lie and make up events that are on video.
+This holds police officers accountable for their actions, as they can't lie and make up events that are on video.
+Body Camera footage protects officers and civilians alike.

-Body cameras are good for criminal defense attorneys because they help to capture all police activity, helping to ensure that officers cannot abuse their power.
-When a client’s recollection of events disagrees with the police report, the body camera video is looked into next in order to confirm one side over the other.
-Some police officers deliberately mute their cameras, making sure that their conversations are not recorded and held against them.
+Body cameras are good for criminal defense attorneys because they help to capture all police activity, helping to ensure that officers aren't abusing their power.
+When a client’s recollection of events disagrees with the police report, the body camera video is a great resource to confirm true story.
+Some police officers deliberately mute their cameras, making is so that their conversations aren't recorded and held against them.

 While the police use the excuse that they were having a private conversation with other officers in regards to the case (which is technically allowed), it shines a light on how easily body cameras can be manipulated.
-Even though there is no exact law preventing this, bringing this topic up in court is a good way for the defense to prove that nobody knows the true story due to the officer’s actions.
+Even though there is no exact law preventing this, bringing this topic up in court is a good way for the defense to prove that nobody knows the true story due to the officer’s actions of muting thier camera.

 Why Body Cameras Are Good For The Prosecutor